-- a Do yon think people from your country are good at learning languages?
+- a Do you think people from your country are good at learning languages?
 Why (not)?
-Are British people good at learning your language? - b Read about Max, a British journalist who did an intensive Spanish course.
-Then cover the article and answer the questions. - 1 What reputation do the British have? - 2 What experiment did Max's newspaper want to do? - 3 Why did Max choose to learn Spanish? - 4 Where did he do the course?
+Are American people good at learning your language? - b Read about Max, an American journalist who took an intensive Spanish course.
+Then cover the article and answer the questions. - 1 What reputation do Americans have? - 2 What experiment did Max's newspaper want to do? - 3 Why did Max choose to learn Spanish? - 4 Where did he take the course?
 How long was it? - 5 What did he find easy and difficult about Spanish? - 6 What were the four tests?
-What were the rules? - c (3)38)) Which test do you think was the easiest for Max?
+What were the rules?

+- c (3)37)) Which test do you think was the easiest for Max?
 Which do you think was the most difficult?
-Listen to Max doing the tests in Madrid and check your answers. - d Listen again.
+Listen to Max taking the tests in Puerto Rico and check your answers. - d Listen again.
 Mark the sentences T (true) or F (false).
-Correct the false information. - 1 The waiter didn't understand Max. - 2 The bill was six euros. - 3 The chemist's was the first street on the right. - 4 The driver understood the name of the stadium. - 5 Max made a grammar mistake when he left the voicemail message. - 6 Max's final mark was eight. - 7 Max says you can learn Spanish in a month.
+Correct the false information. - 1 The waiter didn't understand Max. - 2 The bill was six dollars. - 3 The drugstore was on the first street on the right. - 4 The driver understood the name of the fort. - 5 Max made a grammar mistake when he left the voicemail message. - 6 Max's final score was eight. - 7 Max says you can learn Spanish in a month.